shekhar-shubhendu/squid-js/README.md

 ## Get Started

-To start develppment you need to:
+To start development you need to:

 ```batch
 npm i
 npm start
 ```

+This will start a watcher for changes of the code.

 ## Production Build

 ```bash
 npm run build
 ```

-This will start a watcher for changes of the code.

 ## License